TheWorkoutDigest

 YouTube Video

-Keep your ego in check, and don’t push the weights until you’re ready.
+The third and final strategy to improve squat depth is by practicing your form over weights.
+Keep your ego in check and don’t push the weights until you’re ready.
 Rather than trying too hard to adjust your strength to a program, adjust the program to your pace.
 Don’t push the weights until you can complete your full set with good form at your current weight.

 Consider working with an experienced trainer or coach who will help you modify your movements and programming to maintain proper form.
 If you’re training alone, take videos from various angles to determine whether you’re hitting depth and if your form needs work.